• Skip to primary navigation

 Ingredients

-• 1 cup gnocchi from shelf stable package
+• 1 (16-ounce) package gnocchi from shelf stable package

-• 1 teaspoon Better Than Bouillon, no chicken base or vegetable bouillon cube
+• 1 Tablespoon Better Than Bouillon, no chicken base or 3 vegetable bouillon cubes

 Instructions